RajxPatil/TrackYOLO_Real-Time-Object-Detection-Tracking/README.md

-# Writing the provided README content to a new README.md file

-readme_content = """# YOLOv9 + DeepSORT: Real-Time Object Detection and Tracking
+# YOLOv9 + DeepSORT: Real-Time Object Detection and Tracking

 This project combines **YOLOv9** for object detection and **DeepSORT** for object tracking, creating a powerful tool for real-time video analytics and multi-object tracking.
 The integrated system can detect and track multiple objects across video frames, supporting various applications such as surveillance, traffic monitoring, and automated inspection.